OpenArkStudio/ARK/README.md

 Gitee(码云): https://gitee.com/ArkGame/ArkGameFrame

 ## ArkGameFrame
-ArkGameFrame is a lightweight, fast, scalable, distributed plugin framework written in C++，make it easier to create game server.
+ArkGameFrame is a lightweight, fast, scalable, distributed plugin framework written in C++，make it easier to create your own game server.